JessHatfield/Therapy-Booking-Backend/README.md

 ### Why GraphQL Over REST?

 * I'm most familar with building REST APIs.
-That said given that Spill use GraphQL this seemed like a good opportunity to learn!
+That said given that company A use GraphQL this seemed like a good opportunity to learn!
 * Using the GraphQL paradigm offers more benefits for spill vs REST where this API put into production
     * It allows for quicker iteration vs REST.
 Schema is auto-generated from SQLAlchemy Models and added to the Graph in